 Rainwater fittings

-Repair category 1
+Repair category 2

-Notes No significant visible defects.
-It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
+Notes It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
 It is widely recommended that monitoring of rainwater goods be undertaken particularly in periods of heavy rainfall.

 Main walls

 Repair category 2

-Notes The rendered finish is cracked, loose, patched and worn in places.
-There is also some deterioration around the brick base.
+Notes The rendered finish is cracked, loose and worn in places.

-Windows, external doors and joinery Repair category 2 Notes The timber framed double glazed windows are understood to be approximately thirty five years old.
-There is some deterioration to the frames and there are gaps in the mastic seals around the openings.
+Windows, external doors and joinery Repair category 2 Notes The double glazed window units are understood to be more than 25 years old to the original house with no trickle vents fitted.
+The external timbers are affected by weathering.
 Double glazed units deteriorate as they age and can fail at any time.
 Opening mechanisms and seals can be particularly prone to unexpected failure.
-The cement boarding to the soffits may be an asbestos containing material which should be managed accordingly.

 External decorations

 Repair category 2

-Notes The paintwork is weathered in places.
+Notes The paintwork is worn in places.

 Conservatories/porches

 Repair category -

-Notes N/a.
+Notes None.

 Communal areas

-Repair category -
+Repair category 1

-Notes N/a.
+Notes No significant visible defects.

 Garages and permanent outbuildings

 Repair category -

-Notes N/a.
+Notes None.